 - maintain a list of chemicals prohibited or banned for use in cosmetics.

-However, NICNAS does play a role in restricting the use of industrial chemicals by including:
+We do play a role in restricting the use of industrial chemicals by including:

 - conditions of use for some chemicals listed on the Australian Inventory of Chemical Substances (AICS)

-NICNAS also makes recommendations, which may be adopted through regulations, standards, and other mechanisms by other state, territory or Australian Government agencies.
+We also makes recommendations, which may be adopted through regulations, standards, and other mechanisms by other state, territory or Australian Government agencies.